 In August 2000, the District entered into a lease agreement with Omnipoint Holdings, Inc., presently T-Mobile USA, Inc. ("T-Mobile"), for an initial five-year period.
 The District agreed to lease tower antenna space located at the Golden Gate Fire Station to T-Mobile.
 As consideration for this arrangement, T-Mobile agreed to pay the District annual rent of \$22,800 plus applicable sales tax.
 This lease agreement has a renewable clause for four additional terms of five-years each with certain defined annual rent adjustments.
-The lease was renewed for an additional term with a 20% increase during fiscal year 2005, resulting in an annual rental payment of \$27,360.
-This lease was renewed for a second additional term in fiscal year 2010.
 This lease was renewed for a third additional term in fiscal year 2015.
-The rent was increased by 20%, resulting in an annual rent payment of \$39,398.
-Annual rent payment of \$39,398 was received by the District in August 2017.
+The rent was increased by 20% from the previous renewal, resulting in an annual rent payment of \$39,398.

 In August 2005, the District entered into a communications site lease agreement related to the communications tower located at Golden Gate Fire Station #71 with Alltel Communications, presently known as Verizon, for an initial five-year term.
 The lessee is granted five additional five-year renewal terms following the initial five-year term.
-Pursuant to the agreement, Alltel agreed to pay the District monthly rent totaling \$2,500 plus applicable sales tax.
-The rent will be increased each year thereafter by four percent.
-A first amendment to the lease agreement was entered into on December 11, 2008, in order to reduce the tenants rent.
-This amendment commences on January 1, 2009, and expires on December 31, 2013.
 On January 1, 2009, the rent was decreased to \$2,200 per month.
-The rent shall be increased by 2% every anniversary thereafter.
-Alltel, presently known as Verizon, will pay all utility charges applicable to the tower.
+The rent increases by 2% every anniversary thereafter.
+Alltel, presently known as Verizon, pays all utility charges applicable to the tower.
 In April 2011, the monthly rent was increased an additional \$556 per month due to improvements made to their antenna holdings on the communication tower.
-The prior year monthly rent of \$3,141 was increased by 2% to \$3,204 in January 2017.
+The prior year monthly rent of \$3,204 was increased by 2% to \$3,268 in January 2018.